DeclanChidlow/vale.rocks/src/posts/pda-browsers.md

 It was later rebranded to [Internet Explorer Mobile](https://learn.microsoft.com/en-us/archive/blogs/windowsmobile/internet-explorer-mobile-6) with version 6.
 Besides the name change, version 6 integrated Adobe Flash Lite 3.1 (based on Flash 8), Jscript v5.7 from Internet Explorer 8, the ability to wrap text for improved mobile display, better cursor navigation, easy switching between mobile/desktop versions of pages via User Agent manipulation, and multiple zoom levels.
 It also overhauled the interface to be more touch-friendly and added gesture support.
 Later, Internet Explorer Mobile and its bespoke lightweight engine would go on to be used on the Windows Phone platform.

+ProxiNet released their ProxiWeb browser for Windows Mobile, and Browse-it was also made available following ProxiNet's acquisition by PumaTech and the browser's rebranding.

 Microsoft made brief attempts to release a proxy-only browser which rendered pages server-side to Windows Mobile via their [Deepfish experiment](https://web.archive.org/web/20070614014343/http://labs.live.com/deepfish/).
 It released in 2007 in an invite-only capacity and never grew beyond a technology preview within Microsoft Live Labs.
 Desktop versions of content were presented, with users expected to pan around pages to view it.
 It did not support interactive features, such as ActiveX controls, animations, AJAX, cookies, JavaScript, or HTTP POST.

 In 2001, Bitstream Incorporated released ThunderHawk, a proxy browser.
 Instead of trying to format or alter pages for small PDA screens like some other browsers, ThunderHawk displays the full desktop version of sites.
 Feature support depended on device especially as it was also ported to Symbian and Java ME, but it had incremental rendering, persistent cookies, history, bookmarks, and other comprehensive browser features at that time usually limited to desktop.
 To bypass the issues inherent to displaying a page built for desktop on a small screen, the browser has a split-screen mode allowing the full page to be viewed on one part of the screen alongside a zoomed-in version on a lower part of the screen.
 It received steady updates until 2008, improving page rendering, the interface, and making minor improvements.